-Shooting suspect at video-game event at Florida mall killed at least 2 people and is believed to be from Baltimore, authorities say
+Shooting suspect at Fla. video-game event killed at least 2 people before taking his own life.
+He’s believed to be from Baltimore.

 Complexity Gaming, the company that sponsors Gjoka, said he ran down the street to a gym.

-“We’re obviously shocked and saddened by this afternoon’s events. . . .
+“We’re obviously shocked and saddened by this afternoon’s events . . .
 He’s currently cooperating with the authorities and we will be flying him out of Jacksonville as soon as we are given the green light from the officials on the ground,” Complexity Gaming founder and chief executive Jason Lake said in a statement.

+Gjoka, who is from the Washington, D.C. area and attended Woodrow Wilson High School, told the school’s paper earlier this year that he made $120,000 playing Madden, and had convinced his parents to let him take a year off from school and “go all in on Madden.”
+He spends 38 to 35 hours a week playing the game in preparation for tournaments, he said, according to the Wilson Beacon.

+Clay Taylor, an esports agent based in Ontario, Canada, heard about the shooting while on vacation with his family.
+He messaged one of his new clients over Twitter to see if he was OK.
+That’s when he saw the tweets saying “Rest in peace.”
+Then, he saw the video.

 Six male shooting victims in their early- to mid-20s were treated at the University of Florida College of Medicine in Jacksonville, four of whom were shot in the torso, said Marie Crandall, the attending trauma surgeon.
 The two others were shot in the extremities.
 One victim is in serious condition, but all are expected to survive.

+As of 9:35 p.m. on Sunday night, four patients had been discharged and were in good condition, the University of Florida College of Medicine said in a statement.
+Of the two remaining, one was in good condition, and the other was in serious condition and being monitored.

 Three other shooting victims, now in stable condition, were treated at Memorial Hospital in southeast Jacksonville, hospital spokesman Peter Moberg said.
-And one woman who was not shot, but was hurt while fleeing was treated for minor injuries at Baptist Medical Center, spokeswoman Cindy Hamilton said.
+A woman who was not shot, but was hurt while fleeing was treated for minor injuries at Baptist Medical Center, and was released that same day, spokeswoman Cindy Hamilton said.

 White House press secretary Sarah Huckabee Sanders said President Trump was briefed on the shooting and was monitoring the situation.